clear-street/docs/trade_file.md

 ### Allocation Trade

+This trade type is used to facilitate average-price workflows, i.e. averaging many trades for a customer and allocating it to them as a single trade.

 | Column | Required? | Default | Notes |
 | - | - | - | - |
 | `type` | Yes |